kumojin/clean-code-presentation/slides.md

 <!--
 Coming back to the example we talked about in the Open Closed principle, we see here how we instantiate the mover and renderer outside the InvaderAttack class
 -->

 ---
+layout: new-section
+---

+# Craftsmanship
+There are two parts to learning craftsmanship: **knowledge** and **work**.

+*You must gain the knowledge of principles, patterns, practices, and heuristics that a craftsman knows, and you must also grind that knowledge into your fingers, eyes, and gut by working hard and practicing.*

+-- Robert C. Martin

+---
 layout: default